 - Add the following:

-- Mix well to form a puree or blend it in a mixie or blender.
+- Mix well to form a puree or blend it using a mixie or blender.

 3. Sweet Potato Puree Recipe

-Sweet potato puree is popular as it has a soft texture, sweet in taste and less allergenic.
-It can be given when the baby is 6 months or above.
+Sweet potato puree is popular as it has a soft texture, sweet in taste and less allergenic or less prone to allergies.
+It can be given when the baby is six months or above.
 It is rich in fibre and prevents constipation.
-It’s also rich in Vitamins A, C, E, calcium and iron.
+It’s also rich in Vitamins A, C, E, calcium, iron and potassium.
 These nutrients help in maintaining good eyesight, healthy skin and a healthy digestive tract.